ElektraInitiative/libelektra/doc/decisions/logging.md

 ## Considered Alternatives

+- log similar to the warnings/error system work, discarded because of the run-time overhead and no use case why end users should see log statements.
 - C++ logging library (boost, apache,..), discarded because C++ should not be in core
 - libraries needed static initializing: problematic, logging should